Wastewater Monitoring

 PoC Flow

-Identify the wastewater pit, DAF unit, treatment tank, cooling-water channel, or other camera scene to monitor.
+Identify the wastewater pit, DAF unit, treatment tank, cooling-water channel, or other camera scene without sharing confidential footage upfront.

-Use existing video to test whether foaming, oil films, turbidity, or liquid-level changes can be detected reliably.
+After the scope is clear, use existing video to test whether foaming, oil films, turbidity, or liquid-level changes are visible enough for a PoC.

 Use the wastewater page as the entry point, then route by visible symptom.

-For early search tests, wastewater monitoring is the broadest landing page.
-From there, teams can separate the PoC question by visible symptom: foaming, oil-film-like surfaces, turbidity, or leak candidates.
+Wastewater teams often start with a broad monitoring question, then separate the PoC theme by visible symptom: foaming, oil-film-like surfaces, turbidity, or leak candidates.
 ABYSS is positioned as an additional visual signal, not a replacement for existing sensors.

 Foaming and foam volume